VioletHarmon2002/weatherStationproject/docs/web/api_reference.md

 ### Backend Design
 The backend is organized to effectively manage requests and process information.
 PHP has been selected for its suitability with the current infrastructure and simplicity of integration with MySQL.

-### Deployment with Docker
-Docker is used in this project to simplify the development and deployment process.
-Specifically, it is used to create a development environment for the project, which includes setting up a web server and a database.
-This allows me to work on the project locally, without having to manually install and configure these components.